-You send the deregistration forms to a local registration office (Bürgeramt / Einwohneramt).
+You send the deregistration form to your local registration office (Bürgeramt / Einwohneramt).
 To find out the address of your local registration office, simply google ‘your city (+ district) + Bürgeramt’ or ‘your city (+ district) + Einwohnermeldeamt’.

 Another way is to check your registration confirmation (Meldebescheinigung), if you still have it.
 The address of your registration office should be on it.

-Note: In bigger cities like Berlin you can send the form to any registration office, it does not matter which one.
+Note: In Berlin you can send the form to any registration office, it does not matter which one.

 Why do I have to deregister (abmelden)?

-If you do not deregister in Germany you may still be liable to pay tax and may have trouble cancelling contracts.
+If you do not deregister before leaving Germany, you may still be liable to pay tax and may have trouble cancelling contracts.
 You’re legally obliged to deregister once you leave Germany to move to another country.
 If you move within Germany, you do not need to deregister – simply register your new address in a registration office (see www.registrationgermany.de).